MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### count

-First, let's use the [count](kusto/query/countoperator.md) operator to check the size of the `StormEvents` table.
+Let's start by using the [count](kusto/query/countoperator.md) operator to check the size of the `StormEvents` table.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAEAAsuyS%2fKdS1LzSspVqhRSM4vzSsBALU2eHsTAAAA" target="_blank">Run the query</a>